DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 If a rest is interrupted, you do not gain the benefits and need to try resting again.

 - On completing a **Quick Rest**, each player can draw a number of **Rest Cards**.
-    - Each Rest Card is used in a DR 3 check to regain Health or Power Points.
+    - Each Rest Card is used in a Difficulty Range 3 check to regain Health or Power Points.
 1 point is regained on a miss, and 2 points are regained on a success.
     - At the end of the rest, shuffle 10 plus twice your Vitality modifier cards back into your deck.